 Mobile phones are manufactured by a range of subcontract manufacturers, who have built flexible supply chains using lean manufacturing processes to meet the dynamic needs of this industry.
 Materials are ordered with daily kanban orders.

-Unfortunately the old batch production model of paint manufacturing is not suited for short lead times, kanban and rapid product change.
-Our client had improved their lead times, but they were still around five days on average.
-To meet these lead times our customer often made the decision to hold stock of colour product, with no guarantee that the customer would every take that stock.
+Unfortunately the old batch production model of paint manufacturing is not suited for short lead times, kanban and rapid product change. ur client had improved their lead times, but they were still around five days on average.
+To meet these lead times our customer often made the decision to hold stock of colour product, with no guarantee that the customer would take that stock.
 As a result the business had high finished goods stock and a very high rate of stock write off due to obsolescence.

 The TXM Solution

 TXM mapped the end to end process for manufacturing of consumer electronics finishes using our unique approach to value stream mapping, the Manufacturing Agility Process.
 This included all the business processes from receiving and processing the customer order, through dispensing materials, production, colour matching and quality checking to receiving of the batch in the warehouse and shipping of the goods.
 This identified opportunities at every step of the process to eliminate waste and reduce lead time.
 TXM coached our client to develop new processes to reduce lead time in all these processes.
 Follow up visits by TXM made sure that the processes were understood and implementation issues addressed.